 The metrics used to pertain a good authority voice is also the same with domain authority.
 Remember, while domain and page authority is mostly the same, the term Page Ranking is not.

 So, how to improve your domain authority?
 You can try to increase your domain authority manipulatively or wait for it to grow through time.
 But here are some proven tactics to speed up the process.

 1. Select a good domain name.
 Make your domain short and easy to remember by your audience.
 Don’t force it to sound like a keyword, lest you want Google to kick you out.

-2. Optimize on-page content.
-Optimizing content means including a well-to-do meta description, title tags, headline, and image alt txt.
+2. Optimise on-page content.
+Optimising content means including a well-to-do meta description, title tags, headline, and image alt txt.
 Don’t forget to include the main keywords and long-tail keywords as well!

 5. Web responsiveness.
 More and more people are using mobile phones to do searches on Google.
 Mobile responsiveness is not only a luxury to have but a necessity to survive in today’s challenging trend.
 About 60 percent of people use their phones to Google something they want to know.
 Use this as an advantage to boost your domain authority.

 6. Boost speed page.
 The faster your website loads the longer your audience gets to engage with your brand.
 What’s more, search engines can crawl and index your site faster this way.

 7. Give it time.
 Age is actually a crucial factor in domain authority.
 If you’ve been on the internet for some time now, the audience will get to recognize you.

 While domain and page authority are created by Moz, PageRank, meanwhile, is created by Google, used to determine the importance and value of a website through inbound links.

 It focuses on link-building properties to determine your website’s performance and worth in the SERPs.